element36-io/hyperfridge-r0/README.md

 # Hyperfridge zkVM component!

 Welcome to the Hyperfridge RISC Zero component!
+The idea of hyperfridge is to create a bidrectional bridge to the TradFi world for blockchain applications, secured by Zero-Knowledge tech.
+This first version lets smart contracts and blockchain Dapps "look inside" a bank account for example to react on the arrival of a FIAT payment or allows you send FIAT funds through a bank account to other bank accounts.
+All in a non-iteractive automated and secure manner, without compromising on privacy.
+For more information take a look at our [web3 grant application](https://github.com/w3f/Grants-Program/blob/master/applications/hyperfridge.md).

+This repository consists of three modules - a [host](docs/host.md) and [guest](docs/guest-hyperfridge.md) program and a [verifier](docs/verifier-cli.md).

+Check out our [cryptgraphic overview](docs/crypto.md) and [performance benchmarks](docs/benchmarks.md).

+## Quick Start with Risc-Zero Framework

-This README gives an technical introduction how to use it.
-As it builds upon Risc-Zero zkVM, make youself familiar with this framework:
+As it builds upon Risc-Zero zkVM, make youself familiar with this framework, otherwise it will be hard to understand what this crate is doing:

 - The [RISC Zero Developer Docs][dev-docs] is a great place to get started.
 - Example projects are available in the [examples folder][examples] of